Definition

 • API test automation requires less code than automated GUI tests, resulting in faster testing and a lower overall cost.

-• API testing enables developers to access the app without a UI, helping testers identify errors earlier in the development lifecycle -- rather than waiting for them to become bigger issues.
+• API testing lets developers access the app without a UI, helping them identify errors earlier in the development lifecycle.
 This can save money because errors can be more efficiently resolved when caught early.

 • API tests are technology and language independent.
-Data is exchanged using JavaScript Object Notation or Extensible Markup Language, and it contains HTTP requests and responses.
+Data is exchanged using JavaScript Object Notation (JSON) or Extensible Markup Language (XML), and it contains HTTP requests and responses.

 • API tests use extreme conditions and inputs when analyzing applications.
 This helps remove vulnerabilities and guards the app against malicious code and breakage.